Peetszahut/modgen/README.md

 <img src="docs/pictures/program_complete.png" height="450">

 Run the code below to display the dataframe with the results and parameters (if you wish to see the parameters in more detail - open - analysis_df.csv).
 This will sort the results in order of highest - validation set - AUC/R2 Score (You can also use it to sort by loss).
-IF KFold is activated, then the standard deviation of the AUC/R2 score will be displayed as well.
+IF KFold is activated, then the standard deviation of the AUC/R2 score will be displayed as well. 'analysis_df' is a pandas dataframe, which makes it easy to sort by model_type and various other features.

 ```
 analysis_DF.sort_values(['Valid Auc(C)-R2(R)','Train Auc(C)-R2(R)'], ascending = False)
 ```
 <img src="docs/pictures/program_dataframe.png" align="center" height="450">

 ## Run Previous Model
 To run a previous model from a saved dataframe, insert any of the index values into the ## Insert Index Here ## area and change *use_previous_model* to False.